lucamaro/docker-opendcim/README.md

 	docker exec -it dcimdb mysql -uroot -p$ROOT_DB_PASSWD -e "grant all privileges on $DCIM_DB_SCHEMA.* to '$DCIM_DB_USER' identified by '$DCIM_DB_PASSWD'"

 Run the dcim web container with a link named db:

 	docker run -d -p 8000:80 \
 			--env-file dev.env \
 			--link dcimdb:db \
 			--name dcim lucamaro/docker-opendcim

 ### Optional step: use TLS

-In order to use TLS, first add to env file the parameter:

-	SSL_ON=1

 You must run the image with a volume containing certificate and key.
 Certificate name must be `ssl-cert.pem` and key must be `ssl-cert.key`